Recipes for Your Garden Tomatoes

-I also like to add some Parmesan cheese crisps as well, sometimes I make them homemade or you can purchase them premade as well.
-These can homemade in the oven by baking parmesan cheese in rounds for 5-7 minutes at 350 degrees in your oven or for the 1 minute in the microwave.
+I also like to add some Parmesan cheese crisps as well, you can purchase them premade or sometimes I make them homemade.
+These can be made homemade in the oven by baking parmesan cheese in round disks for 5-7 minutes at 350 degrees in your oven, or for the 1 minute in the microwave.

 This recipe was another great way to use up your mix of garden tomatoes and basil.
 First you will want to slice up the tomatoes and bake them in oven at 425 degrees for approximately 20 minutes on a wire rack.
 This is also a great time to blind bake your crust.

 For the crust I used a pre made refrigerated pie crust and rolled 1/4 cup of parmesan cheese and 2 tbsp of fresh basil slivers into the crust.
 Then blind baked for 12 minutes at 425 degrees.
 Once the tomatoes are baked you want to layer them into your pie crust in a single layer, and add a layer of pimento cheese.
 It can be homemade or or store bought.
 Add 1 tsp of minced garlic to the top of your pimento cheese layer and optional cooked and crumbled bacon, or real bacon bits.
 Then layer a final layer of tomatoes topped with a nice thick shredded Parmesans and sharp cheddar cheese.